CCMMMA/wacommplusplus/examples/webinar-demo.md

 ```bash
 ln -sf ../examples/sources-webinar.json sources.json
 ```
-5) Link the configuration file
+5) Link the "dry" configuration file.
+In this demo the dry configuration will be skipped because needed files have been already downoaded.
 ```bash
 ln -sf ../examples/webinar-roms-usecase-download.json wacomm.json
 ```